 The evaluation takes about 1 ½ hrs and is very thorough.
 After the evaluation a separate appointment is scheduled where Mr. Stanley, the Neuro-Developmental optometrist, will speak with both parents to get a better understanding of how the vision problem is impacting your child’s life.
 He then combines your information with the results of the testing to design a unique therapy plan to ensure your child’s success.

 As Vision Therapy is not a protected title in Asia, it can be confused with others non-optometric centers offering Vision Therapy or Myopia control Vision Therapy.
-Neuro-Vision Therapy is carefully monitored by a Board Certified Neuro-Developmental & Behavioral optometrist with a Title of FCSO, FCOVD & FACBO.
+Neuro-Vision Treatment is carefully monitored by a Board Certified Neuro-Developmental & Behavioral optometrist with a Title of FCSO, FCOVD & FACBO.

 Neuro-Vision therapy is much like “physical therapy”, but rather than training the muscles of the body, it works on the eyes and visual system.
 It is an invaluable tool that has changed not only our patients’ vision, but has improved many related areas of their lives as well.